Tricks and Tips

 - Committing all EU Member States for a “more efficient and swifter cross-border cooperation between competent authorities”, as well as requirements to have “effective investigative tools”.

-- The Directive requires the Member States to criminalise money laundering arising from six specified predicate offences, even if the conduct constituting those predicate offence was lawful in the jurisdiction in which it was committed.
-This will bring confusion as what might be considered legal in one Member State, might not be legal in another due to legal gaps and misinterpretations.
+- The Directive requires the Member States to criminalise money laundering arising from six specified predicate offences.
+Even if the conduct constituting those predicate offence was lawful in the jurisdiction in which it was committed.
+This will bring confusion.
+What is considered legal in one Member State, might not be legal in another due to legal gaps and misinterpretations.
 Not to mention the rest of the planet.
 One of these six specified offences is ”participation in an organised criminal group” which in our view has a very broader definition.

 What about Brexit?